xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

       db.test.remove("foo", { overwrite: true, waitForSync: true })
       db.test.save({ bar: "baz" }, { waitForSync: true })

-* Added `--overwrite` option to arangoimp
+* Added `--overwrite` option to avocadoimp

-  This allows removing all documents in a collection before importing into it using arangoimp.
+  This allows removing all documents in a collection before importing into it using avocadoimp.

 * Honor startup option `--server.disable-statistics` when deciding whether or not to start periodic statistics collection jobs